adamscarlat/hands-on-ML-with-Scikit-Learn-and-Tensorflow/edition3/ch15-sequences/long-sequences.md

     ```js
     h(t), y_hat(t) = tanh(c(t)) x o(t)
     ```

+* Notice that every time we take the sigmoid and multiply, we regularize how much memory (short or long, depending on the gate) we want to keep.

 * What in the heck?
   - Since each ones of these gates has its own set of weights, each gate can get specialized in a different task during training.
 For example, the input gate can recognize which input should be stored in long term memory.